10 Underrated NYC Parks to Visit Now

 Inwood Hill Park — Inwood

-We love this upper Manhattan park, home to three romping spots including the renovated Indian Road Playground and its exceptional and clean sand pit.
+We love this upper Manhattan park, home to three romping spots, including the renovated Indian Road Playground and its exceptional and clean sandpit.
 For more intrepid visitors, you can try DIY bouldering, go bird-watching at the salt marsh, or see what kind of outdoor program is happening.
 Although Inwood Hill Park's Nature Center has been closed for years due to Hurricane Sandy damage, the Urban Park Rangers still host overnight camping, canoeing, eagle watching, and other exploratory sessions in season.
-There are also frequent family art and exercise offerings including yoga, drumming, and running.
+There are also frequent family art and exercise offerings, including yoga, drumming, and running.
 Every June, Inwood Hill Park honors its Native American history with Drums Along the Hudson, an annual multicultural celebration with ethnic entertainment and eats.
 And in summer, you can enjoy FREE outdoor productions of the Bard courtesy of the Inwood Shakespeare Festival.

 Riverbank State Park — Harlem

-NYC's only elevated waterfront park really has it all: tennis, basketball, and handball courts; an Olympic-size indoor pool and a smaller seasonal outdoor pool; a covered rink for ice skating in winter and roller-skating in summer; a pair of modest playgrounds; a fitness center; an amphitheater; lots of picnic tables; and a funky kid-designed carousel.
-Since Riverbank is built on a sewage treatment plant, as you approach you'll see some pretty ugly industrial-looking structures.
-But once you arrive you'll forget all about them thanks to the gorgeous views of the Hudson River and the George Washington Bridge.
+NYC's only elevated waterfront park has it all: tennis, basketball, and handball courts; an Olympic-size indoor pool and a smaller seasonal outdoor pool; a covered rink for ice skating in winter and roller-skating in summer; a pair of modest playgrounds; a fitness center; an amphitheater; lots of picnic tables; and a funky kid-designed carousel.
+Since Riverbank is built on a sewage treatment plant, as you approach, you'll see some pretty ugly industrial-looking structures.
+But once you arrive, you'll forget all about them thanks to the gorgeous views of the Hudson River and the George Washington Bridge.
 The one downside to the park?
 No one ever answers the phone.
 So if you want to register for any of its inexpensive classes or camps, find out about its arts and culture programming, or buy a membership to the fitness center, you're best off visiting in person.
 The indoor pool, rink, and other facilities have minimal fees.
 In warm weather, you can easily spend the entire day here.

-Van Cortlandt Park — Riverdale
+Van Cortlandt Park — Riverdale, the Bronx

 A previous version of this post was published in 2016; it has been updated.
 Allison Steinberg contributed additional reporting.